miloserdev/openbmc/poky/documentation/sdk-manual/extensible.rst

 .. note::

-   For a side-by-side comparison of main features supported for an extensible SDK as compared to a standard SDK, see the :ref:`sdk-manual/intro:introduction` section.
+   For a side-by-side comparison of main features supported for an extensible SDK as compared to a standard SDK, see the " Introduction
+   " section.

 In addition to the functionality available through ``devtool``, you can alternatively make use of the toolchain directly, for example from Makefile and Autotools.
-See the ":ref:`sdk-manual/working-projects:using the sdk toolchain directly`" chapter for more information.
+See the "`Using the SDK Toolchain Directly <#sdk-working-projects>`__" chapter for more information.

 Why use the Extensible SDK and What is in It?
 =============================================